Python Encapsulation

 To update private data, use a setter method.
 Setter methods can also validate values before saving them.

-Example: Using a setter with validation
+Using a setter with validation:

-15000 18000
+15000 18000 Balance cannot be negative

 Why Encapsulation Is Important